Month 3, Day 9, Tuesday 6:00 a.m.

 The cursemaster produced a small wooden box, which looked rather like a miniature coffin, and set the tiny simulacrum inside, where it rested peacefully.

-The Morrow man was breathing hard, staring at it with bulging eyes, and when the cursemaster reached for him, he jerked back.
+The Morrow prisoner was breathing hard, staring at the box with bulging eyes, and when the cursemaster reached for him, he jerked back.
 “No, no, don’t touch me!”

 “It is much too late for that,” the cursemaster said.
 “Hold still.
 I will complete the task I was assigned with your cooperation or without it.
 But my employer would prefer it if I leave you undamaged.
 Excessive struggling will make things…dangerous.
 The brain is a delicate thing, after all.”